PennLINC/coding-interview/index.md

 This should take roughly 30 minutes and will require 10GB of space.
 Please let us know if your personal computing resources do not allow for this.

-Unzip the file once it is done downloading.
+Open up a blank python script to start writing your code!
 You will see multiple netmats_* files.
 For example, netmats_3T_HCP1200_MSMAll_ICAd200_ts2.tar.gz.
 The 200 here refers to the shape of the matrix, which is the number of *brain regions*.
 We refer to this paramter as the *resolution*.
-Anyways, let's be sure to make this clear when we unzip; open up a blank python script to start writing your code.
-From here on out, everything should be in your python script, and we should be able to run it.
+Anyways, let's be sure to make this clear when we unzip; from here on out, everything should be in your python script, and we should be able to run it.
+Here is how you should unzip the data:

 ```python
 import os
 os.system('mkdir netmats200 && tar -xf netmats_3T_HCP1200_MSMAll_ICAd200_ts2.tar.gz -C netmats200')
 ```
+Do this for both the 200 and 300 resolutions.

 ## Loading the matrices